syntaxseed/terminalfaker/README.md

 ## ToDo

 * Basic filesystem (in progress).
-* cat, touch, editing of files, mkdir, rmdir ,rm.
+* Editing of files, mkdir, rmdir, etc.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.